• Skip to main content

 Homemade riced cauliflower in the bowl of a food processor.

-• Heat a large deep skillet or dutch oven over medium high heat; add 1 tbsp butter and 1 tbsp olive oil until the butter melts then foams.
+• Heat a large deep skillet or dutch oven over medium high heat; add 1 tablespoon butter and 1 tablespoon olive oil until the butter melts then foams.
 Add the mushrooms, toss to coat in the fat, and saute, tossing occasionally.
 Saute until the mushrooms release their water content and are golden brown around the edges, about 15 minutes.
 Remove with a slotted spoon and set aside.

 Sautéed crimini mushrooms in a red dutch oven.

-• Add the 1 remaining tbsp oil and heat until it shimmers.
+• Add the 1 remaining tablespoon oil and heat until it shimmers.
 Add the onions, toss to coat in the fat and saute, stirring occasionally, until soft, 4-5 minutes.
 Add garlic and cook 1 minute more.

 Sautéed onions and garlic in a dutch oven.